iarsystems/cx-jenkins-ci/README.md

 # Jenkins CI with the IAR Build Tools
-The [IAR Build Tools](https://iar.com/cx) comes the command line tools for bulding projects created with the IAR Embedded Workbench in continuous integration, or headless, environments such as [Jenkins][url-jenkins], while [Gitea][url-gitea] is a lightweight Git server suitable for simple container deployment.
-Jenkins provides plugins for many other popular Git server providers such as GitHub, GitLab or Bitbucket.
-Refer to [Managing Jenkins/Managing Plugins][url-jenkins-docs-plugins] for more details.
+The [IAR Build Tools](https://iar.com/cx) include command-line utilities for building projects created with IAR Embedded Workbench in continuous integration or headless environments, such as [Jenkins][url-jenkins].
+[Gitea][url-gitea] is a lightweight Git server ideal for simple container deployments.
+Jenkins offers plugins for many popular Git providers, including GitHub, GitLab, and Bitbucket.
+For details, see [Managing Jenkins/Managing Plugins][url-jenkins-docs-plugins].

-This tutorial provides a quick method for bootstrapping the IAR Build Tools, Gitea and Jenkins, each one on its own container, for building and analyzing your embedded projects on-premises.
-From this starting point, you can apply customizations suitable for your organization's needs.
+This tutorial provides a quick way to bootstrap IAR Build Tools, Gitea and Jenkins —each in its own container— for building and analyzing embedded projects on-premises.
+From this foundation, you can apply customizations to suit your organization’s needs.
 In a picture:

 ![cx-jenkins-ci](https://github.com/user-attachments/assets/bd02dbad-0f35-4ef7-89ca-8b1d4cada87a)